It seemed just and fitting that Stephen Weiss paid the Panthers a visit Friday morning.

 “It’s good to be a little nervous; it keeps you on your toes,” Bjugstad said.
 “I’ll be ready to go.
 I’m sure the adrenaline will be going.”

-• Weiss said his surgically repaired right wrist feels good, and he will be out of his cast in three weeks.
+News and notes• Weiss said his surgically repaired right wrist feels good, and he will be out of his cast in three weeks.
 Weiss had surgery on the wrist last month in Cleveland and said he can’t wait to get back onto the ice and begin training for next season.

 “I’m glad to get it out of the way, get the problem solved,” Weiss said.
 “Now it’s just getting the proper rehab, get ready for the summer and the start of next season.
 The process has actually gone pretty fast.”